 Chairs, Grants and fellowships:

-Dr. Francis is the recipient of numerous research grants (summing to over $158,600.00).
-Some of her awards and fellowships include: The LBA Summer Residency in Guadeloupe (2018); $36,870 Trilogie Project Fund (2013/2014); The Digital Champions Fellowship (2013); two Endowed Weber Chairs in the Humanities (2011 and 2012); the Juliette S. Benhamou Francophone Studies Fellowship (2008), the Outstanding Teaching Award in 2007 and 2008 as well as the Excellence Teaching Award in 2005 from Purdue University; the Outstanding Work Award for her success in directing and coordinating the first collegiate exhibit of Caribbean performing arts at the University of the Antilles in 2001.
+Dr. Francis is the recipient of numerous research grants (summing to over $200,000.00).
+Some of her awards and fellowships include: A summer research residency in Senegal (2019); the 2019 College of Arts & Sciences Outstanding Faculty Diversity Award; The LBA Summer Residency in Guadeloupe (2018); $36,870 Trilogie Project Fund (2013/2014); The Digital Champions Fellowship (2013); two Endowed Weber Chairs in the Humanities (2011 and 2012); the Juliette S. Benhamou Francophone Studies Fellowship (2008), the Outstanding Teaching Award in 2007 and 2008 as well as the Excellence Teaching Award in 2005 from Purdue University; the Outstanding Work Award for her success in directing and coordinating the first collegiate exhibit of Caribbean performing arts at the University of the Antilles in 2001.